asedmammad/perfbias/README.md

 ./setperfbias 7
 ```

-This will set the performance bias for all CPUs on the system to 7.
+This will set the performance bias for all CPU cores on the system to 7.

 ## Future Improvements

-- Add support for setting the performance bias for specific CPUs.
+- Add support for setting the performance bias for specific CPU cores.